madebysnacks/killswitch/README.md

 ![Kill Switch Sketch Plugin by Snacks Studio](https://github.com/madebysnacks/killswitch/blob/main/assets/icon.png?raw=true)

 Kill Switch is a simple, but powerful plugin for Sketch that disables overrides for selected Symbols.
 This functionality enables a blank-slate approach to Symbol creation and override management that improves Symbol adoption and usage.
 This plugin does not collect any personal data, usage stats, nor analytics.
-No LLMs were used in the creation of this plugin.
+It is purely intended to deliver quality of life improvements when creating and using Symbols in Sketch.

 ## Requirements